-Leave for Veterans with Service-Related Disabilities, Emergency Sick Leave upon Initial Employment, or Donated Leave hours.
+Severance not paid on additional sick leave.
+Severance is not paid on unused additional sick leave granted to an employee for Emergency Sick Leave during widespread illness, Sick Leave for Veterans with Service-Related Disabilities, Emergency Sick Leave upon Initial Employment, or Donated Leave hours.

-I have a question on unemployment compensation.
+I have a question on unemployment insurance.
 Whom should I contact?